Our gross revenue of DKK 13,613 million was 4.1 per cent lower compared to DKK 14,189 million in 2019.

 Markets and expectations

-In 2019, private sector revenue represented 65 per cent of total revenue equal to 2018 (2018: 65 per cent) with public sector revenue representing 35 per cent (2018: 35 per cent).
-Environment & Health and Buildings accounts for the larger part of the private revenue with 21 per cent and 20 per cent, respectively, while Transport and Buildings accounted for 14 per cent and 11 per cent of the public revenue.
+In 2020, private sector revenue represented 67 per cent of total revenue compared to 65 per cent in 2019, with public sector revenue representing 33 per cent (2019: 35 per cent).
+Environment & Health and Buildings accounted for the larger part of the private revenue with 21 per cent and 19 per cent, respectively, while Transport and Buildings accounted for 12 per cent and 10 per cent of the public revenue.

 Risk management at Ramboll

-The Group Board of Directors has overall responsibility for monitoring the effectiveness of the risk management system.
+The Group Board of Directors has overall responsibility for monitoring the effectiveness of the ERM process.
 The Group Executive Board is responsible for the overall risk exposure as a result of Ramboll’s activities.

-Ramboll is not aware of any other events subsequent to 31 December 2019 that are expected to have a material impact on Ramboll’s financial position.
+Ramboll is not aware of any events subsequent to 31 December 2020 that are expected to have a material impact on Ramboll’s financial position.

 Group Executive Board